Internal HVAC Sealants – A Different Approach

 Due to the size of the coil and the location of the leak, soap wasn’t going to work to pinpoint the location.

 I used a black light and discovered a very small leak.
+Again, due to location, not exactly fixable in a cost-effective way.

 Because of the age of the machine, I talked about replacement with the customer, but in the meantime, they were on board with trying out a sealant.

 I educated the customer on my past experience with AC Smart Seal, and they had nothing to lose at this point.
+This type of proactive approach aligns with strategic maintenance scheduling that can prevent emergency situations.

-Diagnoses to determine the system was low on refrigerant charge
+Diagnosis to determine the system was low on refrigerant charge

 Refrigerant gauge readings